MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_03_Lab1_Ex4_eDiscovery_recovery.md

 You have successfully created an eDiscovery case and searched for all mails Megan Bowen sent or received containing information about the Mark 8 Project.

-### Task 2 – Assign Records Management permissions
+### Task 2 – Assign Records Management and eDiscovery Manager permissions

 In this task, you will prepare to export the data you discovered in Task 1 to a PST-file that you can provide to the legal department.
 First you need to assign the Records Management role to your compliance administrator.
 Otherwise they will not be able to export search results.

 1. Log into the Client 1 VM (LON-CL1) as the **lon-cl1\admin** account.

-2. In **Microsoft Edge**, navigate to **https://protection.office.com** and log into the Security & Compliance Center as **MOD Administrator**.
+2. In **Microsoft Edge**, navigate to **https://compliance.microsoft.com** and log into the Microsoft 365 compliance portal as **MOD Administrator**.
 You may need to sign-out as Joni Sherman.

-3. In the left navigation pane, select **Permissions** and then select the **Records Management** role.
+3. In the left navigation pane, select **Permissions** and then under **Compliance center** select **Roles**.
+Select the **Records Management** role.

 4. In the role overview pane, select **Edit** next to the **Members** category.

-5. Select **Choose Members** and then select **+ Add**.
+5. Select **Choose members** and then select **+ Add**.

 6. Search for **Joni Sherman** and select the checkbox in front of their name, then select **Add**.

 7. Review the changes to the member list and then select **Done**.

 8. Select **Save**.

+9. Repeat steps 3 to 8 for the **eDiscovery Manager** role so Joni Can export eDiscovery data in a future lab.

-You have successfully granted your compliance administrator the permission to export search results.
-It can take up to 60 minutes until the permissions are applied, but you can proceed to the next task.
+You have successfully granted your compliance administrator the permission to export search results and perform records management tasks.
+It can take up to 60 minutes until the permissions are applied to the user, but you can proceed to the next task.

 ### Task 3 – Export Data from eDiscovery Case